Top Sirloin Vs Filet Mignon – A Tasty, Meaty Competition

 As compared to the other cuts, the higher fat makes the sirloin beefy with more flavor.

-In addition, the texture of sirloin steaks also makes them great at grasping any marinade, enhancing their taste.
+In addition, the texture of sirloin steaks also makes them great at absorbing any marinade, enhancing their taste.

 This ultimately means that what you do with the steak cuts and how you marinate them also matters.

-On the other hand, if you decide to cook or grill your steak without marinating it, then some black pepper and kosher salt should work just fine.
+If you choose to cook or grill your steak without marinating it, black pepper and kosher salt will work well.

 Of course, the difference in textures, fat content, and flavor profiles also demand different cooking methods.

-Since Fillet mignon has low-fat content, it tends to get dry faster.
-Therefore, the best way to cook it would be pan-seared and with a generous amount of butter.
+Since Filet mignon has a low fat content, it tends to get dry faster.
+Therefore, the best way to cook would be pan-seared and with a generous amount of butter.

-The steak should be cooked to a medium-rare temperature.
+Cook the steak to a medium-rare temperature.
 Going above medium will dry it out and make it hard to chew.

-Contrarily, Sirloins are a more forgiving cut, thanks to their higher fat content, which prevents them from drying out.
-They can be cooked as high as a medium-well temperature and still have a great texture and flavor.
+Contrarily, sirloins are a more forgiving cut, thanks to their higher fat content, which prevents them from drying out.
+Even cooked to a medium-well temperature, these steaks still maintain great texture and flavor.

-As for the cooking methods, both can quickly be grilled or pan-seared over medium-high heat with some butter or olive oil.
-So, are you making a grilled fillet steak or a pan-seared one?
+Quickly grill or pan-sear both cuts over medium-high heat with butter or olive oil.
+So, which sounds better to you?
+Are you making a grilled fillet steak or a pan-seared one?

-If you wish to cook more safely as the USDA recommends, ensure your steak’s minimum internal temperature goes up to 145 degrees Fahrenheit.
-If you are seeing temperatures under the 145 degrees, it could be the steak is still too rare
+The USDA recommends cooking safely, so make sure your steak reaches a minimum internal temperature of 145 degrees Fahrenheit.
+If you are seeing temperatures under the 145 degrees, the steak is still too rare.

 So, get that cooking thermometer ready!